‘We Want to Build a Blueprint’: MCPHS Professor is on a Mission to Make Fitness Accessible

 Breaking Down Barriers to Fitness

 There’s a myriad of challenges to engage in exercise that people with disabilities face, Joyce explained.
-Some of the primary barriers include a lack of trained fitness professionals, individualized and effective programming, and inclusive training environments.
+Some of the primary barriers include a lack of trained fitness professionals, individualized and effective programming, and proper training environments.

 Most fitness professionals don't have the education or exposure to working with people with intellectual or physical disabilities.
 One aim of the research lab is to help bridge this gap by using its scholarship to develop best practices and educational materials for fitness professionals and facilities.